 Troy Carter and Karen Peterson set to runoff for Louisiana's 2nd congressional district seat

-The polls closed on Saturday at 8 p.m. with votes for the U. S. Representative-2nd Congressional District.
+The polls closed on Saturday at 8 p.m. with votes for the U. S. Representative-2nd Congressional District all in.

 Troy Carter and Karen Carter Peterson are moving to a runoff in April.